Superman (comic book): 1986 revamp

 The Adventures of Superman was numbered from issue #424 (January 1987) to issue #649 (April 2006), for a total of 228 monthly issues including issue #0 (October 1994) published between issues #516 and #517 as a tie-in to the Zero Hour limited series and issue #1,000,000 (November 1998) as a tie-in to the DC One Million limited series and nine Annuals published between 1987 and 1997.

 When the series was relaunched in late 1986 under its new title, the creative team initially was writer Marv Wolfman and artist Jerry Ordway.
 John Byrne replaced Wolfman with issue #436 (January 1988) and Ordway became both writer and artist with issue #445 (October 1988).
 Writer/artist Dan Jurgens worked on the title from 1989–1991.
 Hank Henshaw, a character who would later become the Cyborg Superman, first appeared in issue #466 (May 1990).
 By the late 1980s, the plots of the Superman books were often linked.
 To coordinate the storyline and sequence of event, from January 1991 to January 2002, "triangle numbers" (or "shield numbers") appeared on the cover of each Superman comic book.
 During these years, the Superman storylines ran with the story continuing through the titles Superman, Action Comics and later in two further series, Superman: The Man of Steel and Superman: The Man of Tomorrow.

 Jerry Ordway returned as writer of the title with issue #480 (July 1991).
 Tom Grummett drew part of #480 and became the main artist on the series with the following issue.
 The series participated in the crossover storyline "Panic in the Sky" in 1992.
 During their run on The Adventures of Superman, Grummett and Ordway (along with editor Mike Carlin and others) were the architects of "The Death of Superman" storyline, in which Superman died and was resurrected.
-It was during that storyline, that Grummett and writer Karl Kesel, created the new Superboy in The Adventures of Superman #500 (June 1993).
-Other crossovers the series participated in included Zero Hour: Crisis in Time, The Final Night, and Infinite Crisis.
+It was during that storyline, that Grummett and writer Karl Kesel, created Superboy (Kon-El) in The Adventures of Superman #500 (June 1993).
+The issue went on to become the best-selling comic of 1993, while the month it was released (April) saw the highest monthly sales in comic-book history. it was Other crossovers the series participated in included Zero Hour: Crisis in Time!, The Final Night, and Infinite Crisis.

 As of the start of 2002, the integration between the Superman titles became less frequent, and the remaining issues of The Adventures of Superman commonly carried self-contained stories.
 Issue #600 (March 2002) was a double-sized special featuring Superman combating Lex Luthor.
-The final issue (#649) was part of a three-part crossover with Superman and Action Comics, an homage to the Earth-2 Superman in the wake of events in the limited series Infinite Crisis.
+The final issue (#649) was part of a three-part crossover with Superman and Action Comics, an homage to the Earth-2 Superman in the wake of Infinite Crisis.

 For its last two years, The Adventures of Superman was written by Greg Rucka.
 His stories included the villain Ruin, the attempted assassination of Lois Lane and a number of Mister Mxyzptlk appearances.